 Awareness campaigns can help!
 Use them to inspire content ideas for the months ahead and to help you get your content planned out in advance, saving you time and hassle.

-Access my FREE list of national awareness days and campaigns
+Access my FREE lists of national awareness days and campaigns

-I’ve created a free PDF guide in which I’m sharing some of the awareness days, key events and charitable campaigns that are happening in each quarter of the year.
+I’ve created a series of blog articles in which I’m sharing some of the awareness days, key events and charitable campaigns that are happening in each month of the year.
+I intend to help you kick-start your content ideas brainstorming and ensure that you never run out of content inspiration again!

 Related reading: How to use awareness days to inspire photography content ideas

-With the events and key dates as prompts, you can potentially develop lots of ideas for your marketing content.
-(Keep reading to discover how to use them in your content).
+With the events and key dates as prompts, you can potentially develop lots of ideas for your photo marketing content.
+(Keep reading to discover how to use them).

 Awareness Days can inspire topical photo marketing content ideas